0

 3,500

-The Olympic Games (typically shortened to “Olympics”) is a worldwide tournament in which athletes from all over the world come together to compete in honor of their respective countries.
+The Olympic Games (typically shortened to “Olympics”) is a worldwide tournament in which athletes from all over the world come together to compete in honor of their respective delegations.
 The Olympics are the leading international sports event, with each occurrence of the games held in a different host city.
 Some cities have hosted multiple Olympic events—for example, Los Angeles, California (U.S.) held the Summer Olympics in 1932 and 1984 and is scheduled to host the 2028 Summer Olympics.

 | Former Country | Total Olympic Medals | Years Received | Notes |